DSK491/Spaced-Repetition-Tool/README.md

 ### About Spaced Repetition

 Spaced Repetition is a memory technique that combats the Forgetting Curve (our memory of a topic is halved within days of learning it). </br>
-It is a process usually done with flashcards, but creating flashcards is a big challenge for me as it is time consuming.
+It is a process usually done with flashcards, but creating flashcards is time consuming and is a big challenge for me.

 ### The Tool